Actipro/WPF-Controls/Documentation/topics/shell/shelltreelistbox.md

 - [IsDefaultItemContextMenuEnabled](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.IsDefaultItemContextMenuEnabled) - Whether the default context menu is enabled for shell objects.
 The default value is `true`.

-- [IsNewFolderContextMenuItemAllowed](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.IsNewFolderContextMenuItemAllowed) - Whether a "New / Folder" menu item can be injected into the context menu for file system folders.
+- [IsNewFolderContextMenuItemAllowed](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.IsNewFolderContextMenuItemAllowed) - Whether a **New > Folder** menu item can be injected into the context menu for file system folders.
 The default value is `false`.

 The context menus themselves are provided by the [ShellObjectItemAdapter](xref:@ActiproUIRoot.Controls.Shell.ShellObjectItemAdapter).
 Please see the [Grids Foundation and Item Adapter](grids-foundation.md) topic for more information on how to customize the context menus for both the selection view-models and for the background of the control.